 Xishuangbanna Tropical Botanical Garden o XTBG (中国科学院西双版纳热带植物园)

-Founded in 1959, the Xishuangbanna Tropical Botanical Garden is the largest in China and plays a fundamental role in the study and conservation of the tropical forest in the country.
+Founded in 1959, the Xishuangbanna Tropical Botanical Garden is the largest in China and plays a fundamental role in studying and conserving the country’s tropical forests.
 Inside the park, there are about 13,000 species of plants, and it is the only place in China where the flower of the rare plant Sapria Himalayana was photographed.

 The entrance fee to the park is 80RMB, and getting there from Jinghong is quite easy.
 Take the bus from the bus station to Menglun (勐伦), about 80 km away.